Gastropods fact sheet

 Molluscs are the second largest group of invertebrates after arthropods with around 85,000 species.

-Gastropods are characterised by having three main body areas – a head, mantle and tail.
-Snails have an additional area called a visceral mass contained in the shell.
+Body features – Gastropods are soft-bodied animals without body segmentation.
+Some have an external shell made of calcareous material for protection.
+Gastropods have three main body areas – a head, mantle and tail.
+Snails have an additional area called the visceral mass, which is contained inside the shell.

 Case study – red triangle slug